blics18/SendGrid/README.md

 ## Files:

 - client.go:
-  - Populate() - populates the bloom filter with data from MySQL and package it as a JSON, and sends to localhost:8082/populateBF.
+  - Populate() - grabs data from MySQL, packages it as a JSON, and sends it to localhost:8082/populateBF.
-  - Clear() - clears the bloom filter by accessing the endpoint localhost:8082/clearBF.
+  - Clear() - calls clearBF endpoint (localhost:8082/clearBF) to clear the bloom filter.
-  - Check() - passes userid and list of emails to localhost:8082/checkBF to check if they are in the bloom filter.
+  - Check() - passes userid and list of emails to localhost:8082/checkBF; calls checkBF to check if an input exists in the bloom filter.
-- database.go: creates and inserts randomly generated data into MySQL database.
+- database.go: creates and inserts randomly-generated data into the MySQL database.
-- generateEmail.go: generates random userIDs and emails.
+- generateEmail.go (helper file): generates random userIDs and emails.
 - server.go:
-  - populateBF() - retreives JSON data, parses, and populates bloom filter with it.
+  - populateBF() - retreives the JSON data, parses it, and populates the bloom filter with it.
-  - checkBF() - retreives JSON data, parses, and checks the data against the bloom filter and cross checks against MySQL if data is in the bloom filter.
+  - checkBF() - retreives the JSON data, parses it, and checks the data against the bloom filter.
+Also cross checks against the MySQL database if the data exists within the bloom filter.
   - clearBF() - clears the bloom filter.
 - server_test.go: unit testing

 ## How to test:

-  1. Make sure all installation files are present (see "Installation")
-  2. Change into directory of server_test.go
+  1. Change into directory of server_test.go
-  3. In the terminal, type "go test"
+  2. In the terminal, type "go test"